bwplotka/mimic/README.md

 ## Important: Guide & best practices

-The TL;DR is that defining your information in Golang code IS different then writing robust code for an application logic.
+The TL;DR is that defining your information in Go code IS different then writing robust code for an application logic.
 This code serves a certain goals like command-line only based file generation, configuring and defining files that will be consumed by other systems.
-This means that you need to switch context from other Golang code you might write for different purposes.
+This means that you need to switch context from other Go code you might write for different purposes.

 In details this means: